Apoo3va/Apoo3va/README.md

 ## 👩‍💻 About Me

-I'm a 3rd-year ECE student at Indian Institute of Information Technology (IIIT), Manipur with a strong passion for Data Science, Machine Learning, and solving real-world problems through innovative technology.
+I'm a 3rd-year Btech ECE student at Indian Institute of Information Technology (IIIT), Manipur with a strong passion for Data Science, Machine Learning, and solving real-world problems through innovative technology.
 Constantly learning and eager to collaborate on impactful projects!

 ---
 ## 🎓 Education